 I was amused to visit a couple of blogs recently that spotlight real resume blunders that not only are real but also no doubt really ruined many job candidates’ chances before their qualifications could be given due consideration.
-To add a little levity to your day, you may wish to check these sites out:
+To add a little levity to your day, you may wish to Google “resume blunders.”

-(From a cover letter on this site: “I will get the job done, and I will get bitter each day.”)
+(From a cover letter I found on one site: “I will get the job done, and I will get bitter each day.”)

 While we can all derive some entertainment from this, the fact of the matter is sobering: Most hiring executives and recruiters when asked how they react to typos and mistakes on the resumes they receive indicated that the resume would immediately find its way to the circular file.